Garavirod/data-science/practices/aws/twilo-weather-notifications/readme.md

 Practice:
- - Deploy a python script into an aws EC2 instance that comsumes a weather api in order to send messages to a particular user via whatsapp with the forecast information.
+ - Deploy a python script into an aws EC2 instance that comsumes a weather api in order to send messages to a particular user via SMS with the forecast information.

 Resources: